 Our therapeutic care and education provides every child and young person with individualised therapeutic interventions and care to meet their needs.
 We provide a safe and nurturing environment, where everyone is supported.
 An approach founded upon unconditional positive regard enables full potentials to emerge and be recognised.

 The staff team have the knowledge and expertise needed to support young people who have emotional, interpersonal and mental health issues.
 Staff skills and interventions work through the associated challenging behaviour in a way that promotes growth and change.
 Staff support allows a young person to process their past trauma and move forward in a positive way.

 Jayne Forster, a therapist and consultant, provides guidance and support to the staff team working with the presenting behaviours.
 She helps all to look beyond the surface to address underlying needs.
 Training, professional supervision and facilitated team meetings are also provided.
 We personalise each young person’s care.
 Please Jayne’s website for further details about the scope of her services: https://www.jayneforster.co.uk/

 Access to psychotherapy

 For children who need more intensive therapy we have weekly psychotherapy sessions available.
 Our consultant psychotherapist and team of other therapists can facilitate Play and Drama therapy this enables work to be undertaken verbally and non-verbally, making it suitable for younger children and those who find talking about the challenges they face difficult.
 These weekly hourly sessions are available on a long-term basis for young people who require intensive/on-going support.
-For more information on the external therapy service we access for young people please refer to the PAC website.
+For more information on the external therapy service – art therapy we access for young people please refer to the PAC website.

 Research has shown that the trauma and associated attachment problems that most children who are looked after have been subjected to significantly impacts on their brain functioning, their physiological responses and ability to relate to others.
 Without appropriate support and therapeutic intervention the impact of this early childhood trauma manifests in behavioural problems and mental health problems.
 Children and young people struggle to regulate their emotions, struggle with interpersonal interactions, often creating circumstances where they are rejected, let down, they have low self- esteem and little self worth.